What is a common law claim and how can I seek damages for such a claim?

-There are a number of different types of claims involving personal injury that the Bradford Legal injury lawyers have assisted our many clients with over the years.
+There are a number of different types of claims for common law damages that Bradford Legal personal injury lawyers have assisted our many clients with over the years.

 In cases involving workers compensation there are restrictions that apply to a worker seeking to sue their employer.
-Further advice on this issue can be obtained by contacting the experienced personal injury lawyers at Bradford Legal.
+Further expert legal advice on your common law rights, how to make a common law claim or serious injury claim can be obtained by contacting the experienced workers compensation claim and personal injury claims lawyers at Bradford Legal.

 What is a Common Law Claim?

 What is a common law claim?
 In relation to personal injury, a common law claim is a claim for compensation when someone else’s negligence causes an injury.
 Common examples of this include motor vehicle accidents or a workplace accident.
 This compensation is called “damages” and damages awards take place after being determined by the court if the matter proceeds to trial.
 If your injury happened at work, your employer or some other party, such as a subcontractor or principal contractor on site, may also bear some liability if they are found to be negligent.

 Reasonable Duty of Care